marmelab/gaudi/README.md

 ### Remote Containers

-If you want to run an application not yet supported by Gaudi, you can use a prebuilt image (on Github), or an image from the [Docker index](https://index.docker.io/):
+If you want to run an application not yet supported by gaudi, you can use a prebuilt image (on Github), or an image from the [Docker index](https://index.docker.io/):

 Github images can be pulled via the `github` type:
 ```yaml